MicroG: LineageOS for MicroG

 In 2017, microG released "LineageOS for microG", a fork of LineageOS – a free and open-source Android-based operating system – that includes both MicroG and the F-Droid app store as pre-installed software.
 LineageOS for MicroG was created after LineageOS developers declined to integrate MicroG into LineageOS; the developers cited MicroG's need to spoof code signatures as a security concern.
 To enable MicroG's functionality, LineageOS for MicroG includes limited support for signature spoofing.

 MicroG developers claim that older smartphones consume less battery power using LineageOS for MicroG compared to operating systems that use Google Play Services.
-LineageOS for MicroG supported 39 device models in 2017, and now supports the same device models as LineageOS.
-Devices receive newer versions of LineageOS for MicroG through semi-monthly over-the-air updates.
+LineageOS for MicroG supported 39 device models in 2017, and as of 2025 states that it aims to make regular builds ROM builds for all devices supported officially by LineageOS.
+Devices receive newer versions of LineageOS for MicroG through over-the-air updates.

 Adoption

 For a 2018 paper on Android app privacy, security researchers from Nagoya University used MicroG to bypass Google's SafetyNet security mechanism on an Android Marshmallow emulator.
 The researchers altered Android's package manager and implemented signature spoofing to enable MicroG on the emulator.

 CalyxOS includes options for using MicroG as a privacy enhanced replacement for some of the functionality in Google Play Services.

 DivestOS, a LineageOS soft fork, chose not to support MicroG or other ways of installing or running proprietary Google apps.
+Since July 2023, DivestOS allows installing MicroG after enabling it in system settings, but does not recommend doing so and still considers this feature unsupported.

 Essential Products' "Project Gem" smartphone, previously in development, used a fork of Android that eschews Google Play Services in favor of MicroG, according to Essential's commits to the Android codebase in late 2019.
 Essential Products shut down in February 2020.